 Example

 A gas marketer would want to use a Btu swap to ensure that he does not lose sales if oil prices fall below gas prices.
-To protect himself, the gas marketer will sell physical gas to a burner customer (can burn or oil or gas) at Fuel Oil Index minus $0.20.
+To protect himself, the gas marketer will sell physical gas to a burner customer (can burn oil or gas) at Fuel Oil Index minus $0.20.
 This guarantees that the cost of gas will always be less than oil and so burners will want to use gas instead of oil.
 In order to fulfill his contractual obligation with the burner, the gas marketer will buy/sell (?) a Btu swap so that he pays out Fuel Oil Index minus $0.20 and receives the Henry Hub Index.

 Sub-Topic 8: Protecting Against Loss